Beaver Builder Review (Hands-On in 2021): Is it the Best WordPress Page Builder?

 Well, I think that depends on what you value.
 There are a lot of good page builder plugins nowadays, each with their own strengths and weaknesses.

-As I mentioned, I think the Beaver Builder team is pretty honest that they prioritize stability over breakneck development and pushing out new features, and there’s certainly value in that as well.
+As I mentioned, I think the Beaver Builder team is pretty transparent that they prioritize stability over breakneck development and pushing out new features, and there’s certainly value in that as well.

 So if you also prioritize having a dependable product that you know is always going to work for you, I think that’s where Beaver Builder is strong.
-It doesn’t offer all of the bells and whistles of some other page builders, but it does offer a rock-solid page builder that can do what most people need.
+It doesn’t offer all of the bells and whistles of some other page builders, but it does offer a rock-solid page builder that can do what most people need and that you can feel confident trusting.

 I also personally find it to have one of the better interface experiences, especially because it never lags or glitches on me.